mrstampy/ESP-Nia/README.md

 # ESP-Nia - EEG Signal Processing for the OCZ Nia

+## Release 1.4, April 27 2014

+* Bugfix on socket close
+* Added ability to tune buffer size to more closely represent 1 seconds' worth of data

 This library provides the OCZ Nia implementation of the [ESP](http://mrstampy.github.io/ESP/) library classes.
 It is designed to be fast and efficient, using high performance Java libraries:

 * [Disruptor](https://github.com/LMAX-Exchange/disruptor)